 - What type of alcohol a person had been drinking

 - Whether they were using alcohol along with another substance

-The longer you drink, the more you drink, and the stronger alcohol you drink will all cause the withdrawal to be a bit more intense.
+The longer you drink, the more you drink, and the more potent alcohol you drink will all cause the withdrawal to be a bit more intense.
 However, most people can expect to be through the worst of the withdrawal symptoms after about seven days.
-Some people may experience mild symptoms after that, but with substance abuse treatment programs, the entire process is manageable.
+Some people may experience mild symptoms after that, but the entire process is manageable with substance abuse treatment programs.

 What to Expect During Alcohol Withdrawal

-During alcohol withdrawal, certain symptoms usually appear in a particular order.
+During alcohol withdrawal, specific symptoms usually appear in a particular order.
 Let’s take a look at the alcohol detox timeline for more information.
-Here are symptoms you may experience at each interval:
+Here are symptoms you may experience at each interval.